ceiphr/ceiphr.com-v4/content/blog/a-crash-course-in-django/index.md

 ## Templates with Style

-In the root of our Django project where you can find our `blog` and `django_cc` folders create a `templates` folder and make an `index.html` file inside.
-For the design of our site we're going to use the framework [Bulma](https://bulma.io/documentation/) so we won't need to write any CSS.
+In the root of our Django project where you can find our `blog` and `django_cc` folders, create a `templates` folder and make an `index.html` file inside.
+For the design of our site, we're going to use the framework [Bulma](https://bulma.io/documentation/) so we won't need to write any CSS.
 Here is a boilerplate we can use for our template.